 If you are a nutrition student looking to build your clinical knowledge before starting a dietetic internship, an intern embarking on your first clinical rotation, a graduate studying for the credentialing exam, an entry-level dietitian seeking to gain clinical skills, or any nutrition professional making the jump into the clinical world, you’re in the right place.

 Join our tribe of happy and empowered students across the U.S. and beyond.
-The Nutrition Support Skills course has helped current and future dietitians thrive in Denver, Washington D.C., Sacramento, Seattle, Los Angeles, Philadelphia, New York City, Canada and Abu Dhabi.
+The Nutrition Support Skills course has helped current and future dietitians thrive in Denver CO, Salem MA, Washington D.C., Sacramento CA, Seattle WA, Los Angeles CA, Philadelphia PA, El Paso TX, New York City, Ontario Canada, and Abu Dhabi.

 Clinical preceptors say 50% of their students are under-prepared.

 Does every diabetic patient need a diabetic formula?
 What types of renal formulas are available?
 What is a peptide-based formula?
 What are the pros and cons of concentrated formulas?
 These and many more questions are answered in the Nutrition Support Skills course.
 Best of all, I break down enteral nutrition calculations into simple, straightforward lessons so even if you’re not a math whiz, you will quickly become proficient at busting out a tube feeding order.